Risk-Aware Robotics: Tail Risk Measures in Planning, Control, and Verification: Risk-Aware Planning and Control

 where $\boldsymbol{x}_{\text{H-LIP}}(t+1)= [c_{\text{H-LIP}}, p_{\text{H-LIP}}, v_{\text{H-LIP}}]^T$ is the H-LIP's discrete pre-impact state, and $\boldsymbol{u}_{\text{H-LIP}}(t)$ denotes the step size.
 The specific expressions for $A$ and $B$ can be found in~\cite{xiong2020ral}.
 With this approximation, the S2S dynamics can be rewritten as

 where $\boldsymbol{d}(t):= \mathcal{P}^h(x(t), \tau(t)) - A \boldsymbol{x}_h(t) -B \boldsymbol{u}(t) \in \mathcal{D}$ can be viewed as a stochastic disturbance to the linear system.

 As seen in Figure~\ref{fig:diagram}, a CVaR RCBF-based controller can ensure safe, risk-aware 3D bipedal walking.
 The model discrepancy $w$ is treated as a stochastic uncertainty and risk factor that could elicit undesirable walking behavior.
-To mitigate this risk, CVaR RCBF-based controllers are synthesized and act as safety filters for the H-LIP-based stepping controller.
-These barrier functions delineate safe regions in terms of robot COM's horizontal position, ensuring the robot's path is maintained within these obstacle-free areas.
-Estimation of the uncertainties $\boldsymbol{d}$ is carried out using extensive simulations that cover a wide range of walking behaviors.
-These simulations yield a polytopic set that bounds the uncertainties $\boldsymbol{d}$.
-A CVaR metric can be calculated on a uniform distribution over the uncertainties represented in the trajectory $\boldsymbol{d}$, which in turn supports the construction of risk-aware barrier function and risk-averse safe feedback controllers for the bipedal robot.
+To mitigate this risk, CVaR RCBF-based controllers are synthesized and act as safety filters for the H-LIP-based stepping controller. \addendum{We will omit how these barrier functions were generated for this specific problem to keep the discussion at a high level.
+For those more interested in the details, please reference~\cite{ahmadi2021riskbipedal}.
+Abstractly, however, these barrier functions delineate safe regions within which the bipedal robot can navigate by constraining the horizontal position of the robot to lie between the obstacles it is navigating between.
+To construct this CVaR RCBF, the authors carried out extensive simulations over a wide range of walking behaviors to numerically define an uncertainty set.
+Then to calculate the CVaR of the RCBF evaluation at the subsequent time steps - as required in the CVaR RCBF condition expressed in~\cite{ahmadi2021riskbipedal} - the authors approximated the true distribution via a uniform sampling over the previously calculated uncertainty set, and calculated the CVaR against this distribution.
+Even still, the corresponding walking experiments still represented safe behavior, further supporting the use of risk-aware control barrier functions for risk-aware safe controller synthesis.}

 The simulation results seen in Figure~\ref{fig:fixedwall} showcase the effectiveness of the CVaR-based CBF, especially when taking into account the inherent uncertainties in 3D bipedal dynamics.
 Figure ~\ref{fig:cassie-experiment} presents snapshots from an experiment conducted at the Caltech AMBER Lab using the Agility Robotics' Cassie bipedal Robot.